 Everyone should see Cape York Peninsula and the Torres Strait islands at least once.
-I’ve been lucky – I’ve been to both several times.
-I’ve been by road and air, but last week I did the journey by sea.
+I’ve been lucky – I’ve been to both several times, by road and air.
+But last week I did the journey by sea.
 Wow!
 I’d run out of adjectives within a couple of hours of leaving Cairns.
 Far north Queensland is a stunning place, but looking at it from a ship doing a steady 11 knots on the Coral Sea gives you time to take it in, to marvel, to get inspired.

 I travelled on the MV Trinity Bay, the only working cargo vessel in Australia that also carries passengers.
-Its main job is to be a lifeline for remote communities on Cape York, and in Torres Strait.
-It carries food supplies in refrigerated or freezer containers, general freight, cars – the vast bulk of freight going north from Cairns goes on the Trinity Bay.
+It’s a lifeline for remote communities on Cape York, and in Torres Strait, carrying food supplies in refrigerated or freezer containers, general freight, cars – the vast bulk of freight going north from Cairns goes on the Trinity Bay.
 It stops offshore of Lockhart River, and at Horn Island & Thursday Island, and then at Seisia, near the tip of the Cape.
 A fleet of smaller vessels take freight on to island communities around Torres Strait.

 Trinity Bay can take up to 48 passengers – we had 30 – in 15 cabins.
 It travels inside the Great Barrier Reef, so the sea is usually calm.
 It’s within sight of the coast for most of the 1000 kilometre journey, but you do get to see offshore islands, sand cays, and you get a real understanding of how big the reef is, and of its environmental importance.